 For the first time in a decade, I was ready for someone else to do my hair.
-I went on a search to find the best hair care in Boston and the surrounding areas.
+I went on a search to find the best hair salons for Black women in and around Boston.
 And now I’m sharing my findings with you!
-These salons offer stylists and services that fit everyone but definitely fit Black and ethnic hair needs.
+These salons offer stylists and services that fit everyone but definitely focus on Black and ethnic hair care.

-I do wish I had learned to embrace and love my natural hair texture sooner.
 If this list is the push you need to book an appointment, do it!
 You deserve to be pampered and learn the best ways to take care of yourself.
 It’s been great for my boys to see my different hairstyles and come to understand that this makes me look and feel good.
-If you visit one of these places below, I know you’ll feel and look good too!

 Fortunately for us all, the Crown Act is in place, which bans discrimination based on “natural or protective hairstyles,” like braids, locs, twists, and Bantu knots.
 With this in effect, Black women can wear their hair in a style that makes them feel confident — without the risk of unprofessionalism or reprimand at work or school.